allergictocode/astronomy-calculator/README.md

 # This repository contains:
-- Plot for distribution function of Rayleigh-Jeans, Wien, and Planck
+- Plot for the distribution function of Rayleigh-Jeans, Wien, and Planck
-- Saha Equation
+- Saha equation
+- Signal-to-noise ratio
+- Clou collapse plot
+- ZAMS interior model
+- Lagrangian points